Datalinc Logo

-Next.js offers several advantages for SEO right out of the box:
+Next.js offers several advantages for SEO right out of the box, making it ideal for Australian sites aiming to climb search rankings:

-Unlike traditional client-side rendered React applications, Next.js can render pages on the server, sending fully formed HTML to the browser.
-This means:
+Unlike traditional client-side rendered single-page applications, Next.js can render pages on the server and send fully formed HTML to the browser.
+This approach has key benefits:

-- Search engine crawlers can easily parse your content
+• Search engine crawlers can easily read your content (since the HTML is already populated)

 export const metadata = {